Search

 A Comprehensive Guide to MTF Bottom Surgery

-Medically reviewed by Jennifer Richman on April 30, 2024.
+Medically reviewed by Jennifer Richman on July 2, 2025.

 What is MTF Bottom Surgery?

-The primary goals of what is called feminizing or “MTF” bottom surgery can be any of the following:
+The primary goals of what is called feminizing or MTF bottom surgery can be any of the following:

-2. Maintain heightened sensitivity and capacity for orgasm in genital tissue
+3. Maintain heightened sensitivity and capacity for orgasm in genital tissue

-3. Alleviate gender dysphoria and improve overall quality of life
+4. Alleviate gender dysphoria and improve overall quality of life

-Candidates for MTF Bottom Surgery
+Candidacy for MTF Bottom Surgery

 The threshold for qualifying for bottom surgery tends to be higher than other types of gender-affirming procedures.
 For example, surgeons are more likely to require that a patient present a support letter to undergo bottom surgery, regardless of whether or not they wish to pay with insurance.
 The following is a general overview of the requirements: